GitHub Docs

 AI-powered developer toolchain built in Rust.

-VibeCody is a monorepo that provides two complementary tools for AI-assisted development:
+VibeCody is a monorepo that provides a full family of AI-assisted development surfaces:

-• VibeCLI — A terminal-first AI coding assistant with a rich TUI and REPL
+• VibeCLI — terminal-first AI coding assistant with a rich TUI + REPL

-Both tools are backed by a shared set of Rust library crates for AI provider integration, text editing, Git operations, LSP, and extensions.
+All surfaces are backed by a shared set of Rust crates for AI providers, text editing, Git, LSP, and extensions.

 Page Description